Welcome to our Ask Beautyeditor column, where our experts answer your hair, skin and makeup questions. To request skincare advice:

 Is the sunscreen I applied before my eastward commute to work (where the rays from the sunrise are going through my windshield) still protecting me as I am driving home, when the rays from the sun setting in the west are coming through my windshield? — Angie

-A: Angie, if you use sunscreens properly, then yes, they can last many hours—up to four to six hours.
+If you use sunscreens properly, then yes, they can last many hours if the skin stays dry—up to four to six hours.

 I recommend an SPF of 30 or higher.
 A 15 would be enough if the person was putting on a thick layer.
 However, most people are not good at applying sunscreen and do not get the full effects.